Submitting Jobs to the Cluster

 Tracking Server Configuration

-We first need to set the URL to the tracking server.
-This is where your training outputs and metrics will be stored.
+We first need to set the URL to the MLflow MLTF Gateway.

-(please refer to the additional tutorials on this page for further information on tracking metrics, storing artifacts, and storing data with MLflow) To log in to the MLflow tracking server, we can execute
+(please refer to the additional tutorials on this page for further information on tracking metrics, storing artifacts, and storing data with MLflow) We then configure the client via the command

 Creating an MLflow Project